 So far, we've tested nearly 400 headphones and below are our recommendations for the best headphones you can buy in 2019.
 See our recommendations for the best Bluetooth earbuds, the best wireless headphones, and the best noise cancelling headphones.

 The best headphones that we've tested so far are the Bose QuietComfort 35 II.
-They’re remarkably comfortable and have a simple, physical control scheme that’s responsive and easy-to-use.
-They sound great and have impressive noise cancelling, which makes them very good travel headphones.
-Their 20-hour battery life is perfect for international flights or long car rides, and they also have an auto-off timer to help save power if you forget to turn them off.
-They can also be used passively without noise cancelling when the battery dies, as long as you have a 1/16" TRRS cable on you.
-They can connect to two devices simultaneously, so you can switch between your laptop and smartphone without having to reconnect each time, and they support NFC pairing as well.
+They're one of the most comfortable headphones we've reviewed to date thanks to their lightweight design that doesn't fit too tightly on the head.
+Their impressive ANC and great 20-hour battery life makes them very good travel headphones and a great choice for long flights or road trips.
+They have an auto-off timer to help save battery life in case you forget to turn them off, and they can even be used wired in case your battery does die.
+They can connect to two devices simultaneously, so you can easily switch between your computer and smartphone without having to reconnect each time.

 The best wireless earbuds that we’ve tested so far are the Jaybird Tarah Pro.
 They’re sports-oriented earbuds that are rated IPX7 for superior water resistance and have rotating earbuds so you can find the most stable yet comfortable fit for you.
 They’re very well-built with a smooth braided cable and curved in-line remote that’s easy-to-use.
 They have magnetic earbuds that snap together for easier cable management and, in doing so, trigger an auto-off timer that helps extend their 13-hour battery life.
 They sound decent and are compatible with the Jaybird MySound app, which provides access to a great parametric EQ, community presets, button mapping options, and dedicated Spotify playlists for athletes.